compound-finance/comet-migrator/SPEC.md

  * `user: address`: Alias for `msg.sender`
  * `repayAmount: uint256`: The amount to repay for each borrow position.
  * `rateMode: uint256`: The rate mode for the current borrow.
 1 for stable, 2 for variable.
- * `underlyingDebt: IERC20` - The underlying asset of an Aave debt token.
+ * `underlyingDebt: IERC20`: The underlying asset of an Aave debt token.
- * `underlyingCollateral: IERC20` - The underlying asset of an Aave aToken.
+ * `underlyingCollateral: IERC20`: The underlying asset of an Aave aToken.
 No special handling needed for ETH because Aave v2 uses WETH.
+ * `aTokenAmount: uint256`: The amount of `aToken` to withdraw from Aave V2 and supply to Compound III.

 #### Function Spec